go-on/queue/README.md

 Status
 ------
 100% test coverage.
-This package is considered stable and ready for production.
+This API is considered stable.

 Go >= 1.1 required